bravetechnologycoop/particle-accelerator/README.md

   - `views` - Every view seen by `Frame.jsx`
   - `pdf` - Components that produce the button labels

+### Environment Variables
+Environment Variables in the PA are done in DigitalOcean.
+Each environment variable must be preceeded by `REACT_APP_`, for example: `REACT_APP_TWILIO_MESSAGING_SID`.
+Environment variables are to be added at the component level, not the app level.

 ## Roadmap

 ### Immediate Cleanup
 - Refactor various files to allow for future developers to understand the code better
 - Document _everything_
-- Add a better encryption mechanism for the entire site (Google OAuth?)
 - Give the site a domain
 - Better file structure
 - More explanatory home page
 - Better 'blocking' mechanisms based on authentication
 - Changelog
+- Rename endpoints (/pa) (grouping)

+### Tier 0
+- Add a better encryption mechanism for the entire site (Google OAuth?) (needs domain)

 ### Tier 1
 - [moderate] Allow for new devices to be added to the `activated devices` list without having to be activated